This article covers the broad steps you’ll need to take to get started with Aruba Tags and asset tracking.

 If you’re lacking one of the prerequisites, please contact Meridian for help.

 1. Review Your Map in the Meridian Editor

 Please note that assets can be tracked without maps.

-Once the Meridian maps team has created one or more of the maps for your location, make sure to review it in the Editor and set the map’s control points to ensure accurate asset tracking.
+Once the Meridian maps team has created one or more of the maps for your location, make sure to review it in the Editor and set the map’s Anchor Points to ensure accurate asset tracking.

 2. Configure Your Aruba Hardware for Asset Tracking

 In order to track assets with Meridian and Aruba Tags, you’ll need to configure your Aruba networking hardware.